A Comprehensive Seminar on Wildlife Photography

-Wildlife Photography Class at Dungeness River Nature Center For BirdFest 2025
+An Engaging Experience at the Dungeness River Nature Center

-It was an incredibly difficult task, as I just tossed what I had prior, and started at ground zero, assuming my students never held a camera before, and put into words and examples everything they needed to know, from camera settings, photographic principles, the exposure triangle, color spaces, how to edit, and then finally a few pages of resources for follow-up continuing education.
+This task proved to be incredibly challenging.
+I decided to start from scratch, assuming my students had never held a camera before.
+I worked diligently to put into words and examples everything they needed to know.
+This included camera settings, photographic principles, the exposure triangle, color spaces, and how to edit photos.
+I also prepared valuable resources for follow-up education.

-The Olympic BirdFest is a partnership of the Olympic Peninsula Audubon Society, Dungeness River Nature Center and Jamestown S'Klallam Tribe.
-Proceeds from this festival help support the educational programs of the Dungeness River Nature Center.
-Thanks to all of them for all they do for our community!
+The Olympic BirdFest is an inspiring collaboration involving the Olympic Peninsula Audubon Society, the Dungeness River Nature Center, and the Jamestown S'Klallam Tribe.
+Proceeds from this festival help support the educational programs at the Dungeness River Nature Center.
+Thank you to all involved for their significant contribution to our community!

 📸 Keith Ross | Keith’s Frame of Mind